 More information

-• The process between submission, acceptance of your article, and publishing it on the website may take time.
+• The process from submission to acceptance and publication on the website may take time.

 • To ensure fair opportunities for all writers, we have a rotational system in place.
 This means that each writer will have the opportunity to select an article every other month.
-For example, if you choose a topic in January you won't be able to choose another one until March UNLESS any topics remain unclaimed by writers whose turn it is that month.
+For example, if you got assigned a topic in March, you won't be able to choose another one until May, UNLESS any topics remain unclaimed by writers whose turn it is that month.
+If you expressed interest in a topic one month but were not assigned, you are welcome to express interest again the following month.

-• Writers may direct any question they have to the (private) Community Writers Chat on The Nest or to Marlena on team OwlCrate via a direct message on The Nest.
+• Writers may direct any questions to the (private) Community Writers Chat on The Nest or to Marlena on team OwlCrate via a direct message on The Nest.

 Please also familiarize yourself with The Nest rules, as these apply to blogs.